dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site 53ccaec3b63e4392b565e9ab08eb730b.md

 So far everything we have done with Angular has been *read-only*.
 We’ve been displaying information on the screen.
 In this chapter we’re going to start learning how to create forms to allow users to input data.
 There are two different ways to do forms in Angular called *template driven* and *reactive*.
 Template driven is certainly easier of the two, so we’ll focus on this method in this chapter and then we’ll look at the alternative reactive forms in a couple of chapters time.

 The concept behind how template driven forms work is relatively straightforward.
 We’ll use HTML elements, such as *input* and in the backing TypeScript file we’ll create variables that we will bind to these elements.
 So as the value in the *input* changes, the variable in the backing file will be automatically updated.
-We don’t actually submit a form to a server, but instead we’ll have the equivalent of a submit button which will be bound to a method in the TypeScript file that can read these variables to get the form’s values
+We don’t actually submit a form to a server, but instead we’ll have the equivalent of a submit button which will be bound to a method in the TypeScript file that can read these variables to get the form’s values.

 ## 112 Setting up navigation to show a form (9m)